 Special thanks to Aziza Harmel and Julia Zastava for their feedback.

 Katalin Erdődi is an independent curator, dramaturg and researcher working in the fields of contemporary performing and visual arts since 2004.
-In 2019 she joined the cultural department of the City of Vienna as curator for independent theater, dance and performance.
-Previously Erdődi has worked as a curator for art institutions and festivals, such as steirischer herbst’18 (Graz), brut/imagetanz festival (Vienna), GfZK – Museum of Contemporary Art (Leipzig), Ludwig Museum – Museum of Contemporary Art (Budapest), PLACCC Festival (Budapest) and Trafó House of Contemporary Arts (Budapest), as well as self-organized platforms, such as the experimental music and performance series Der Blöde Dritte Mittwoch (Vienna).
-Alongside her curatorial work, Erdődi also collaborated as a dramaturgy advisor/outside eye with Vienna-based performance artists, a.o.
-Gin Müller, Oleg Soulimenko, Sööt/Zeyringer and Doris Uhlich.
-As an author/editor she contributes to journals such as tranzitblog, Mezosfera, Színház, etcetera – Performing Arts Magazine and Bildpunkt.
+In 2019, she joined the Municipal Department of Cultural Affairs of the City of Vienna as curator for independent theatre, dance and performance.
+Erdődi has worked as a curator for art institutions and festivals, such as steirischer herbst (Graz), brut/imagetanz festival (Vienna), GfZK – Museum of Contemporary Art (Leipzig), Ludwig Museum – Museum of Contemporary Art (Budapest), PLACCC Festival (Budapest) and Trafó House of Contemporary Arts (Budapest), as well as for self-organised platforms, including the experimental music and performance series Der Blöde Dritte Mittwoch (Vienna).
+In addition to her curatorial work, Erdődi has also collaborated as a dramaturgy advisor/outside eye with Vienna-based performance artists, such as Gin Müller, Oleg Soulimenko, Sööt/Zeyringer and Doris Uhlich.
+As an author/editor she writes for various journals, including tranzitblog, Mezosfera, Színház, etcetera – Performing Arts Magazine and Bildpunkt.

 More texts in TQW MAGAZIN